chance-deng/CSST-cluster-validation/README.md

 It detects galaxy-cluster candidates from photometric-redshift catalogs using **only sky coordinates (RA, Dec) and `z_phot`** (plus an optional magnitude cut).
 It does **not** rely on truth-cluster labels, halo information, red-sequence priors, PPM validation, or cross-match results during detection — all of those belong to post-processing validation, which is intentionally kept out of this repository.

-The pipeline implements the fiducial algorithm described in the CSST cluster-search manuscript:
+The pipeline implements the fiducial algorithm described in the CSST cluster-search manuscript (C,Deng et al., in prep.):

 - dynamic, overlapping redshift slices;
 - Gaussian-smoothed count maps on a sky grid;